poloman2308/nyc-taxi-etl/README.md

 ## 📊 Dataset

-Source: [NYC TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) Due to GitHub file size limits, the CSV is not included in the repo.
+Source: [NYC TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)
+> Due to GitHub file size limits, the CSV is not included in the repo.
-Download it manually or let the DAG download it for you.
+> Download it manually or let the DAG download it for you.

 ---

 ## 📤 S3 Configuration

 Make sure your AWS credentials are stored securely in .env.
 The DAG automatically uploads processed CSVs to the configured S3 bucket.

----

-## 🤝 Contributing

-Contributions, issues and feature requests are welcome.
-Feel free to fork this repository and submit a pull request.

 ---